-SAY is proud to be the recipient of the 2013 Special Citation from the New York State
+SAY is proud to be the recipient of a Special Citation from the New York State Speech-Language Hearing Association.

-Download our new Speech Therapy brochure and click below to learn more about our impactful speech therapy treatment programs for pre-school children, school-age children and teens.
+Download our Speech Therapy brochure and click below to learn more about our impactful speech therapy treatment programs for pre-school children, school-age children, and teens.